An Introduction to Project Acceleration

 Decisions and Governance

-• do not bundle decisions.
+• Do not bundle decisions.
 Small, fast choices beat large, delayed approvals.

 Product

 • Do not erase the MVP boundary.
-If you promise iteration, plan it.

 Cost and risk